isitsamgallon/Ashen-Campaign/content/Gods & Heralds/Herald.md

 It's very unlikely anyone who fought in [[The Sundering]] became a herald because of the following:
 - These people know the power of Heralds and Gods and how dangerous they are
-- They wouldn't be chosen by any Gods as they helped build [[the towers]] which weakened all god's abilities
+- They wouldn't be chosen by any Gods as they helped build [[The Towers]] which weakened all god's abilities

 # Currently known heralds:
 - [[The Ethertwist Haunter]] - [[Chronovorus]]